 Departing from the typical white wine-based sauce, these NZ green-lipped mussels are steamed in sake and miso.
 Sorry white wine – this is some serious competition!

 An appetiser should excite the palate.
 And these spicy soba noodles with XO sauce and confit/sous vide egg yolk does just that.
 Umami packed, velvety egg yolk, and a nice edge from the chilli.
 Delectable.

 Trying to sum up this simple dish in words is difficult, and actually seems pointless.
-This onsen tamago is simply a flavour explosion, so difficult to describe, and yet so easy to create at home.
+Onsen tamago, or onsen egg, simply has to be experienced.
+It’s so difficult to describe this slow poached egg, and yet so easy to create at home.

 An appetiser’s purpose… stimulate your appetite and leave you wanting more.
 The rich and complex flavours in this dish certainly had people hungry for more.
-Seared scallops are great any time any where.
+The roasted garlic cream sauce was simply divine.
 The black pudding spiked mash – delectable!
-And the roasted garlic sauce – more please!
+And seared scallops are great any time anywhere.

-A variation on a Bon Appétit recipe, this will be nothing like what you are expecting.
-It’s a rich sumptuous soup that really doesn’t taste anything like cauliflower.
-The smoked paprika infused garnish adds a colorful dimension both visually and to the flavour.
+This cauliflower cashew soup will be nothing like what you are expecting.
+It’s a rich, sumptuous soup that really doesn’t taste anything like cauliflower.
+The smoked paprika infused garnish adds a colourful dimension both visually and to the flavour.